19 Unusual London Tours: Quirky and Fun Options

 Here are some tour options to liven up your night (or evening, in some cases).

-Secret Indian Food Tour
+16. Secret Indian Food Tour

 Love Indian food?
 You’ll find some great restaurants in London, particularly in the East-End.

-This tour will take you through some notable Indian restaurants, allowing yourself to eat as much naan, korma, biryani and the like as your can handle.
+You’ll be introduced to some notable Indian restaurants, allowing yourself to eat as much naan, korma, biryani and the like as your can handle.

-Start on an empty stomach.
+Start this unique London tour with an empty stomach.

-London Literary Pub Crawl
+17. London Literary Pub Crawl

 This literary pub crawl describes itself as being “less of a traditional tour and more of a guided performance”.

-Where to Stay in London on your Trip
+Where to stay in London

 |